HarshalS-23/embeddedSoftwareFundamentals/README.md

 ### Software Essentials to use in conjunction with the course1, the Introductio
 ### to Embedded Software and Development Environments.

-### The repository has two folders with README.md namely week1Progress , week2Progress .
+### The repository has README.md , stats.c ,stats.h and a Makefile .